GOP lawmaker asked whether vaccines have ‘tracking devices.’ He insists he was trying to debunk ‘wild’ claims.

 Wagner said his intent was to disprove misinformation, not spread it.

 “He [Chau] and I are in regular communication about these public myths, and when they persist for months on end, we work together to dispel them.
-I am in no way concerned about trackers in the vaccine and Dr. Chau knows this, as he administered my vaccine ...
+I am in no way concerned about trackers in the vaccine and Dr. Chau knows this, as he administered my vaccine. ...
 I continue to encourage everybody to get vaccinated if they can,” Wagner told The Post.

 Wagner also asked Chau whether the county should lift its emergency declaration on the pandemic, arguing that case rates, positivity rates and hospitalizations have been consistently low for some time.